Capabilites

 Cost

 These are the parts that compete closely with injection molded piece prices.
-With no set minimum order quantity and no mold required, 3d printed parts of this size are the bread and butter of Additive Manufacturing in mass.
+With no set minimum order quantity and no mold required, 3d printed parts of this size are the bread and butter of mass Additive Manufacturing.

 Colors